-If you have a CDN, however, the content will be made available through many hosting centres around the world.
+If you have a CDN, however, the content will be made available through many hosting centers around the world.
 If a request comes from the US, it won’t travel all the way to Ireland because that doesn’t make any sense!
-It will go to the nearest hosting centre, which will probably be the US.
+It will go to the nearest hosting center, which will probably be the US.

 This will make your site faster overall.
 We use MaxCDN for our CDN on our site.

 2. Make Your Images Smaller